sergeych/mp_stools/README.md

 # Versions

+- '1.3.0-SNAPSHOT' experimental version with upgraded dependenicies, might be not ompatible with older js projects due to this kotlin prolem
 - `1.2.3-SNAPSHOT`
   - more tools, also some sync tools for JVM convenience
   - added some support for ios targets (in progress).